 At the end of the day, we’re making wines we like to drink.
 We make them small and we make them interesting.
 Cheers to that.

-Since their first vintage in 2012, their wines have made an impact on the local and global wine stage.
-Their 2013 Pinot Noir was awarded 96 points from James Halliday and achieved a gold medal in the 2015 Global Pinot Noir Masters held in the UK.
+We’ve won a few awards since starting up in 2012.
+Our 2013 Pinot Noir was awarded 96 points from James Halliday and achieved a gold medal in the 2015 Global Pinot Noir Masters held in the UK.

-Their 2013 Chardonnay was awarded 95 points from James Halliday and has received five trophies, including the the trophy for ‘Best International Chardonnay’ at the 2015 Decanter Asia Wine Awards.
+Our 2013 Chardonnay was awarded 95 points from James Halliday and received five trophies, including the the trophy for ‘Best International Chardonnay’ at the 2015 Decanter Asia Wine Awards.

-Their 2014 Nero d’Avola was awarded a medallion for Best Italian Varietal at the 2016 Winewise Championships.
-Continuing success for this variety, their newly released 2015 Nero d’Avola has just scored gold at the Boutique Wine Awards.
+Our 2014 Nero d’Avola was awarded a medallion for Best Italian Varietal at the 2016 Winewise Championships.
+Continuing success for this variety, our follow on 2015 Nero d’Avola scored gold at the Boutique Wine Awards.

 Since 2013, every vintage of our Pinot Noir has been selected, along with our Gladysdale Chardonnay, to fly Business Class on International Qantas flights.